KarimKabbara00/Tournament-Management-System/README.md

-# Tournament Management System
+# Fifa Worldcup Qatar 2022
 ### Main Contributors:
 #### Karim Kabbara / David Desrochers
-*This app is designed to create soccer Tournaments and their games, as well as the teams, the lineups for each match, and the score.*
+*This app is designed to create Tournaments and their games, as well as the teams, the lineups for each match, and the score.*
 <hr>

+#### Application Startup

+    When a user wants to use the application, they must first run the Server Runnable.
+    Once the server CLI has opened, the user must first start the server.
+Once the server is started, the user may load a file.
+Then the user can start either the Admin or Public applications.
+After creating and modifying a tournament, the user must shut down the server before saving the tournament object to a file.

 ### Included Software
 ##### Admin Application